zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 1. Create a *gradle.properties* file in the root of your project if one does not already exist.

-2. In the *gradle.properties* file, set the URL of the ZOWE (aka Giza) Artifactory containing the plain java enabler artifact.
-Use the credentials in the following code block to gain access to the Maven repository:
+2. In the *gradle.properties* file, set the URL of the specific Artifactory containing the plain java enabler artifact.
+Provide the corresponding credentials to gain access to the Maven repository.
+In case of Zowe Giza artifactory use the credentials in the following code block:

     ```ini
     # Repository URL for getting the enabler-java artifact